un1ck-andy/Coding_challenges/README.md

-# codewars
+# Coding challenges
-Tracking my progress and solutions of codewars' katas.
+Tracking my progress and solutions of leetcode and codewars' katas.